-UM Students Awarded by National Criminal Justice Society
+UM Students Recognized by National Criminal Justice Society

 Students from the University of Mississippi Legal Studies Department recently traveled to the 2017 Academy of Criminal Justice Sciences in annual meeting in Kansas City, Missouri.